 - McGlynn, S.; Johnson, M.; Zhang, X.; Koplitz, B. Using Controlled, Tunable Kinetic Energies to Probe the Onset of Bimolecular Reactions: The Br atom reacting with CH3CH2CH3, CH3CD2CH3, CD3CH2CD3, and CD3CD2CD3 to Produce HBr and DBr.
 Chemical physics (2019).
 Submitted and in review process.

-Ph.D, Chemical Physics, Tulane University (in process); B.S., Chemistry, Louisiana State University
+Ph.D, Chemical Physics, Tulane University; B.S., Chemistry, Louisiana State University